amah/async/documentation.md

 ### Introduction
-When it comes to address application responsiveness, one of possible optimization consists in moving to a background thread, long lasting operations which completion is not required immediately.
-The objective is to keep the critical execution path as short as possible.
+When it comes to address application responsiveness, one of possible optimization consists to move long lasting operation to a background process, the goal is to keep the critical execution path as short as possible.
-A well known example is the use of worker thread in GUI implementations to run long commands so the single UI thread (or Event dispatcher thread) is let focused on UI specific tasks.
-Looking at server side, the challenge is to limit the number of threads created in the system.
-Traditional  servers implementation are based on thread per request model and in context where processes are likely to perform blocking I/O operations or long running computation, the required number of threads are tightly correlated to the number of simultaneous requests.
-Increasing the maximum number of allocated threads on these servers can be the cause of a bottleneck as the underlying system may end in time consuming scheduling operations like context switch ( issue known as C10K problem).
-Even though some operating systems have been optimized to handle hundreds or thousands of threads, it is still possible to handle far higher load with frugal use of threads but with the adoption of asynchronous programming model as did in node.js or vert.x servers.
+A well known example is in GUI implementations where worker threads
+are used to run long commands and keep the event dispatcher thread dedicated to UI specific tasks.

+In the execution context of server, blocking operations like IO or remote service can be limiting factor of scalability.
+Modern servers like such us the well known nodejs or the recent servlet 3.0 specification introduce non blocking operation paragdim.
+The intention is to limit the number of thread needed to process incomming requests.

+All these approach are about asynchronous programming model which allow to make more efficient use of threads.
+However developing application using asynchronous call
-However developing application using asynchronous programming model is very challenging as it not fit well in the omnipresent imperative languages where flow are generally synchronous.
-To make that easier, async4j makes a clean separation between asynchronous flow and application logics and provides facilities to compose asynchronous operations easily using concepts borrowed from synchronous programming model.
+is very challenging as it not fit well in the omnipresent imperative languages where flows are generally synchronous.
+The async4j library help on that by making a clean separation between the application logics and asynchronous flow logic which are implemented through callback objects.
+It also provides facilities to compose asynchronous operations easily using constructs inspired from synchronous programming model (if-then-else, try-catch-finally, loops etc...).

 ### Concepts
+This section presents main concepts used in the async4j library implementation.
-The main concepts you have to understand before use async4j are callback and asynchronous function as defined below.
-These concepts have nothing very new, but async4j introduce specific usage patterns you should understand to use async4j properly.
+They are all around callback objects and asynchronous functions which are not very new concepts, but async4j introduce specific usage patterns you should understand to use the library properly.

 #### Callbacks
-The Callback interface is the core concepts of the async4j library and is defined as following:
+The callback is the core concepts of the async4j library and is defined by the `Callback<R>` interface as following:

 {% highlight java %}
 public interface Callback<R>{